claudiarella/academic-kickstart/content/authors/admin/_index.md

 In September 2024, I completed my doctoral studies under the supervision of Prof. Marcos Mari&ntilde;o at the University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC].
 From September 2020 to September 2024, I was affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP] and a member of the Scientific Council of the International Conference Centre [SwissMAP Research Station][SRS] in Les Diablerets, Switzerland.

-I am interested in the many facets of theoretical high-energy physics, particularly the mathematical structures and dualities arising in quantum field theory and string theory.
+I am interested in the many facets of theoretical high-energy physics, particularly the mathematical structures and dualities arising in quantum field and string theories.
 My most recent work focuses on the non-perturbative aspects of topological string theory and complex Chern–Simons theory and the interplay of resurgence, strong-weak duality, and quantum modularity.
 Other topics of interest are number-theoretic properties of Calabi–Yau manifolds, algebraic and geometric structures in scattering amplitudes, effective field theory techniques, and model-building and physics probes beyond the Standard Model.

 Here is my [CV][CV] and a list of attended [events][activities].